-You can store up to five combinations of lens settings (focus, picture size, picture position) and aspect ratio, and you can recall those settings.
+You can store up to five combinations of lens settings (focus, picture size, picture position), aspect ratio, and blanking.
+These settings can be recalled.
+In the factory preset setting, the Picture Position is not stored.

 1 Press POSITION.

 The Picture Position selecting palette is displayed.